The 10 Republicans Most Likely to Run for President - ExBulletin

 The moves, along with an increasingly aggressive public calendar, have sparked discussions that the former New Jersey governor may consider another presidential bid after his unsuccessful bid for the GOP nomination in 2016.

-But this strategy also risks isolating a Republican base that remains loyal to Trump and his GOP vision, and it’s unclear whether that will be a winning message in a 2024 primary.
+But this strategy also risks isolating the Republican base that remains loyal to Trump and his GOP vision, and it’s unclear whether that will be a winning message in a 2024 primary.

-Nikki Haley Nikki Haley Will Kamala Harris become or should she become the Spiro Agnew of 2022?
-Haley has ‘positive’ encounter with Trump Haley hits the stub in South Carolina MORELFormer US Ambassador to the United Nations Nikki Haley is doing what most presidential candidates would do as they plan to go. present to the White House.
+Nikki Haley Former US Ambassador to the United Nations Nikki Haley is doing what most potential presidential candidates would do as they consider running for the White House.

-Shes formed a Political Action Committee to Boost Republican candidates ahead of the 2022 midterm elections and made stops in the early primary and caucus states, while trying to navigate the delicate political dynamics of the GOP post. -Trump.
+She formed a Political Action Committee (PAC) to boost Republican candidates ahead of the midterms of 2022, and she stopped in critical early primary and caucus states, while trying to navigate political dynamics. tricky part of the post-Trump GOP.

 But Haley also finds herself in a precarious position.
 She infuriated Trump earlier this year for criticizing his refusal to accept the 2020 election results and his subsequent role in the Jan.6 riot on the U.S. Capitol.